 It is our vision to become the premier provider of Special Olympics training and competition in the world.
 We approach each endeavor with a single intent - to improve the quality of life for our athletes.
 The challenges of the future are embraced with enthusiasm and commitment, ensuring that the changing face and needs of our athletes are met.

-Special Olympics Texas holds more than 300 competitions annually on area, regional and state levels.
+Special Olympics Texas is a year-round movement, holding more than 300 competitions annually on area, regional and state levels.
 Event divisions are based on age, gender and ability level to give athletes an equal chance to win.
-Each participant receives a medal or ribbon following his/her event.
+Each participant receives a medal or ribbon following their events.

-Special Olympics athletes train intensely for eight weeks prior to each sports competition.
-Volunteer coaches are responsible for training the athletes.
-Volunteers must complete a certification program prior to becoming a Special Olympics coach and must attend training schools before each season.
+Special Olympics Texas athletes must train for a minimum of eight weeks prior to each competition.
+Volunteer coaches, who are required to first complete a certification program and attend seasonal training schools, are responsible for training the athletes.
 Competition officials and event directors are also required to attend training schools.

-Volunteers are the lifeline of the Special Olympics Texas program.
-More than 47,000 volunteers in Texas currently dedicate their time to Special Olympics.
+Volunteers are the lifeline of the Special Olympics program.
 These volunteers serve as coaches, officials, committee members, competition assistants, speech coaches and much more.
-Whether they participate for one day or for years, volunteers make a difference in the lives of Special Olympics athletes and in their communities.
+There are more than 3,734 volunteer coaches involved in the program.

 Special Olympics Texas is a registered 501(c)(3), non-profit organization supported by private donations from individuals, corporations and organizations throughout the state.
 Special Olympics is “the most credible charity in America” according to a survey in the Chronicle of Philanthropy.